 We know it’s possible because we’ve won CBAs with other major electric bus manufacturers.
-New Flyer would join companies like BYD and Proterra in California, where community benefits agreements have secured commitments to hire women, people of color, and other people traditionally excluded from the manufacturing industry.
+These companies would join companies like BYD and Proterra in California, where community benefits agreements have secured commitments to hire women, people of color, and other people traditionally excluded from the manufacturing industry.
 Those CBAs also resulted in training programs for union jobs at both companies (you can read about workers who have benefited from those programs here).

 We are on the precipice of a green energy revolution, and we must seize this opportunity to create clean, accessible transit and good jobs.
 It’s simple: If a company is receiving public money, they must create public good by centering workers and their communities.
 On her birthday, let’s honor Rosa Parks’ legacy by creating equity in public transit—both for riders and workers.